wolfmanjm/grails-mode/README.md

 display a list of all the relevant files in the grails project.

-By typing a pattern you can narrow it to all controllers or views or taglobs etc, or all the files related to "post" for instance, which would show the PostController, all the view files related to posts the Post domain etc.
+By typing a pattern you can narrow it to all controllers or views or taglibs etc, or all the files related to "post" for instance, which would show the PostController, all the view files related to posts the Post domain etc.